 A term paper outline guides you in the direction of your whole term paper writing process; basically, it is your road map.
 You can, however, change your outline along the way, depending on the course of your writing.
 But in all in all, this lets you stay on track and not go far astray.
 Professors might or might not give a term paper format, but just in case, the fundamental structure includes an introduction; body, containing various discussion paragraphs and sections; and conclusion.

 Once your topic and outline are approved, write your term paper proposal.
 The approval of your proposed plan depends on its potential impact or benefit and the soundness for carrying it out.
 Your proposal must include your research questions, time and expense required, prior research done on the subject, how it will be evaluated, and how it will benefit the community.
 Take note to learn from the feedback and follow the suggestions/advice of your professor or the panel after defending it.

 Make your introduction interesting but also straightforward.
 This will give readers a heads up about your paper’s general idea/organization; hence, be concise and clear.
 For the body section, you must gather and organize enough evidence that will convince your reader of your argument.
 Thus, it must have a logical organization.
 Divide your body into different sections.
 Finally, you can do your conclusion in one to two paragraphs.
 Here, you will state your thesis statement again and do a recap of your focal points of evidence.

 The final process of term paper writing is the editing of your paper.
 You must proofread it for spelling and grammatical errors and senseless statements.
 Review the format such as the spacing, font, font size, and so on.
 Be sure that everything is consistent.

 Term paper writing benefits you in many ways.
-It exercises your critical thinking, analyzation skills, and research and writing skill.
-Take advantage of this, and never do cheap tricks just to pass the subject.
+It exercises your critical thinking, analysis skills, and research and writing skill.
+Take advantage of this, and never do cheap tricks to pass the subject.
 Just follow the aforementioned guidelines, and you are good to go.